chefconf-crc/crc-training/labs/cookbooks/golang.md

 At its heart it is an attempt to combine the ease of programming a dynamically typed language with the efficiency and memory safety of a statically type, or compiled, language.

 ## Further Reading
+More information on Go can be found here:
 * https://golang.org/doc/faq
 * https://go.googlesource.com/go
 * https://golang.org/doc/